-Section 7.2 Plan formulary or drug list
+Section 7.2 Plan formulary or preferred drug list

-The plan has a Preferred Drug List (PDL) which is approved by the New Hampshire Department of Health and Human Services (NH DHHS).
-The drugs on this list include both generic and brand name drugs carefully selected by the plan with help from a team of doctors and pharmacists.
+The plan has a Preferred Drug List which is approved by the New Hampshire Department of Health and Human Services (NH DHHS).
+The drugs on this list include both generic and brand name drugs carefully selected with help from a team of doctors and pharmacists.
 The NH Healthy Families List of Covered Drugs is called the Preferred Drug List (PDL).